"Nós temos amado o curso de geografia."

 We have been enjoying the geography course.

-Unlike "love", enjoy can be used progressively.
+Unlike "love", enjoy is used progressively.

 If you switch to "class" and omit the definite article, the "love" usage suddenly becomes idiomatic again: "My son's been loving French class this year.
 It's a walk in the park for him."
 Or if you switch to the MUCH more natural possessive adjective before course: "I've been loving my poly sci course this semester.
 It sure brightens up my Mondays!"